 “As part of our incapacity solutions, we come in to help in one of two ways — we act as an attorney to manage the assets of an individual who has become incapable, and we provide assistance to individuals who have been named Power of Attorney by taking on some or all of the administrative duties,” Kaufman explains.
 With a team of professionals and the appropriate infrastructure in place, these services provide clients with assurance in successfully navigating situations of incapacity, as well as a highly effective method of protection.

-For more information on RBC Estate & Trust Services, please visit their website.
+For more information on RBC Royal trust, please visit their website.

 While brain health is a topic that has gained significant ground as an overall movement among the Canadian population, there is still progress to be made specifically in regards to issues that affect women, as well as how those issues and realities impact financial health and security.
 By engaging in the research, understanding risk factors, improving awareness of the connection between brain and financial health, and then turning a focus to educated wealth planning, individuals will be empowered in making effective decisions to safeguard their personal and family future, both emotionally and financially.